japer-technology/github-minimum-intelligence/FINAL-WARNING.md

 ### What This Software Is

 This is an AI-powered coding infrastructure.
-It is intended for use by qualified developers for the purpose of building, maintaining, and deploying software systems.
+It is intended for use by qualified developers for the purpose of building, maintaining, and deploying complex software systems.

 ---